Winter Olympics TV Schedule: How to Watch or Stream Upcoming Events

 Watch all the action from the Beijing Olympics live on NBC

-Next up is men’s snowboard cross finals, which will begin at 1 a.m.
-EST, men’s combined slalom for alpine skiing at 1:15 a.m.
-EST and the women’s classical (10 km.) for cross-country skiing at 2 a.m.
+Next up is the team sprint classical, both semifinals and finals, for cross-country skiing, which is set to begin at 4 a.m.
 EST.

-Finally, we have the mixed team aerials for freestyle skiing at 6 a.m.
-EST, women’s 5000m speed skate at 7 a.m.
-EST and the luge team relays at 8:30 a.m.
+Finally, we have the men’s aerials finals in freestyle skiing at 6 a.m.
+EST and the finals in short track -- including the men’s 5000m relay finals and the women’s 1500m finals.
+This is set to begin at 6:30 a.m.
 EST.

+The women’s bronze medal game will take place at 6:30 a.m.
+EST on Wednesday morning.
+Finland will take on Switzerland.

+Note: this marks the sixth time out of seven Olympics that Finland has competed in the bronze medal game for women’s hockey.
+This is the second time Switzerland is playing for a medal in the women’s sport.

 What’s the Olympic curling schedule today?